tpq/eek/README.md

     ##   mean(abs(diff))
     ## 1        2.533333

-Last, we overlay the expert-identified peak locations on top of the procedurally-annotated ECG window.
+Last, we overlay the expert-identified peak locations on top of the procedurally-identified ECG window.

 ``` r
 ekg$qplot(annot.window[1:1000])